renovatebot/renovate/docs/usage/configuration-options.md

 This is primarily to prevent automerge when the only check is a passing Renovate check.

 Internal checks will always be counted/considered if they are in pending or failed states.
-If there are multiple passing checks for a branch, including non-Renovate ones, then this setting won't make any difference.
+If there are multiple passing checks for a branch, including non-Renovate ones, then this setting will not make any difference.

 Change this setting to `true` if you want to use internal Renovate checks towards a passing branch result.